envision-projects/envision-projects.github.io/content/embedded/blynk-wifi-tutorial.md

 It uses the NodeMCU with a servo arm to give manual control to the user for them to open/close the garage door, as well as automatically with the help of an IR Distance sensor.

-What we've created is a very powerful remote that does not require any bluetooth connectivity or anything like that!
+Thanks to Blynk, we can create a very powerful remote that can be controlled from anywhere in the world!